subo8083/Project-BESTBUY/README.md

 - Payment page

-## lets have a look on the website pages that have been built:
+## lets have a look on the website pages:

   # 1) Landing page: